Koodo Mobile: Reception

 The success Koodo received in its first year of operation, with its simple plan lineup and lack of carrier-charged system access and 911 fees, prompted competitors Rogers Wireless and Bell Mobility to mimic Koodo's monthly plans via their mobile brands: Fido Solutions for Rogers, and Virgin Mobile for Bell Mobility.
 These changes happened on November 4, 2008, for Fido.
 Following Bell's complete acquisition of Virgin Mobile Canada in May 2009, the Virgin brand mimicked several of Koodo's monthly plans in 2010.

 Similarly, when Koodo launched its new Canada-wide plans on July 21, 2011, they were once again mimicked by other mobile brands.
 Virgin initially offered long distance as a $10 add-on on September 7, 2011, but reduced this fee to $5 about a week later on September 16, and removed it altogether on October 4.
-This only applies for Virgin's talk and text plans.

 Controversy

 Discontinuation of per-second billing

 Numerous current and prospective Koodo customers became disappointed and frustrated with the removal of per-second billing on Koodo Mobile's February 2012 monthly voice plans.
 Customers were given no advance warnings of these changes, although a third-party blog did provide a leaked brochure of the new per-minute plans.
 These plans cost $5/month more than their previous counterpart and include the caller ID and voicemail features, but are billed per minute instead of per second.
 One of the five plans was also lowered to 100 minutes instead of the 150 previously included, but the backlash to this change prompted the company to reverse this decision.
 Customers on Koodo's Facebook profile and the operator's Get Satisfaction Internet forum criticized the removal of per-second billing, perceiving it as "one step forward, two steps back".
 Existing customers with old plans are grandfathered with per-second billing, but will receive per-minute billing if they change their plan.
-There are currently over 100 frustrated customers voicing their support for per-second billing, some threatening to leave the operator.
-An April Fools' Day spoof joking about Koodo billing per hour has also been posted by the thread's creator.
+There were over 100 frustrated customers voicing their support for per-second billing, with some considering a switch to another operator.

+Illegally painting a duplex for an advertisement

+In June 2024, Koodo's advertising agency Camp Jefferson painted a century-old duplex in Montréal, Québec in bright neon colors for an advertisement.
+The city intervened, citing that their urbanism laws prohibited painting bricks on the facade of most if its buildings, that heritage buildings have special protections in place and that rules are in place to limit ads in the urban landscape.
+Camp Jefferson said that they asked for guidance, which was given by an employee of the city.
+The duplex was restored to its original state in July, at the original plan's planned date.